Tuesday, September 30, 2008

 False Perspective: Limitations of the player – Part 3

-on-linearity in it's narrative.
+What this creates is a linear structure in Braid which takes pride in non-linearity in it's narrative.
 On the one hand the game promotes the subjectivity of time and space, while on the other sends the player down a fairly singular path.
 Yes, players are not required to solve puzzles in order but in order to unlock levels a pre-determined number of stages must be completed.
 For a game that attempts to break the mold of player response in games, it is odd that designer Jonathan Blow does not take more chances in this aspect.
-It's a very schizophrenic design philosophy and truthfully I would rather had the Alone in the Dark 5 model of choose any stage from the very beginning of the game for Braid than withholding the player's option on which levels he can play.
+It's a very schizophrenic design philosophy and truthfully I would rather had the

 Bioshock does not have this problem because the story is meant to be told in a linear fashion.
 However, there are conflicting design philosophies in relation to the game's RPG elements and the level design of its world: Rapture.
 Bioshock was highly toted for the ability to play through levels in multiple ways.
 And it succeeds to an extent.
 Though players may overcome obstacles through numerous approached, the novelty of this aspect wears thin near the end of the game.